-China’s largest imperial building complex after the Forbidden City began as Confucius’ three-room house.
-After his death in 478 BC, the Duke of the Lu state consecrated his simple house as a temple.
+The temple has nine courtyards arranged on a central axis.
+China’s largest imperial building complex after the Forbidden City began as Confucius’ three-room house, but after his death in 478 BC the Duke of the Lǔ (鲁) state consecrated his simple abode as a temple.
 Everything in it, including his clothing, books, musical instruments and a carriage, was perfectly preserved.
-The house was rebuilt for the first time in AD 153, kicking off a series of repairs, expansions and renovations in subsequent centuries.
-By 1012, it had four courtyards and over 300 rooms.
-An imperial palace-style wall was added.
+The house was rebuilt for the first time in AD 153, kicking off a series of expansions and renovations in subsequent centuries.
+By 1012 it had four courtyards and over 300 rooms.
+An imperial-palace-style wall was added.
 After a fire in 1499, it was rebuilt to its present scale.

 Over 1000 stelae documenting imperial gifts and sacrifices from the Han dynasty onwards as well as treasured examples of calligraphy and stone reliefs are preserved on the grounds.
-Look for a bìxì , mythical tortoise, bearing the Chéng Huà stele (成化碑), dedicated by the Ming emperor in 1468, which praises Confucius in a particularly bold, formal hand.
-The characters are so perfect that copies were made to teach script.
-The Shèngjì temple (圣迹殿) houses 120 famed Tang-dynasty paintings depicting Confucius’ life immortalised as carvings.
+Look for a bìxì , mythical tortoise, bearing the Chéng Huà stele (成化碑; Chénghuà bēi), dedicated by the Ming emperor in 1468, which praises Confucius in a particularly bold, formal hand.
+The characters are so perfect that copies were used to teach penmanship.
+The Shèngjì Hall (圣迹殿; Shèngjī Diàn) houses 120 famed Tang-dynasty paintings depicting Confucius’ life immortalised as carvings.

-The temple has nine courtyards arranged on a central axis.
-Halfway along rises the triple-eaved Great Pavilion of the Constellation of Scholars (奎文阁; Kuíwén Gé), an imposing Song-dynasty wooden structure.
+Halfway through the complex rises the triple-eaved Great Pavilion of the Constellation of Scholars (奎文阁; Kuíwén Gé), an imposing Song-dynasty wooden structure.
 A series of gates and colossal, twin-eaved stele pavilions lead to the Apricot Altar (杏坛; Xìng Tán), which marks the spot where Confucius taught his students under an apricot tree.